lizschley/number_six/scripts/documentation/update_process.md

 1. Step 1 Json Input process when run_as_prod will be false in Step 3:
     - Copy (don't move) data/json_templates/updating_dev_input_template.json to <INPUT_TO_UPDATER_STEP_ONE>
     - Delete the "updated_at" key and value
-    - You will need to run some db queries to get ids, guids, etc
+    - You will need to run some preliminary db queries or put in some print statements to get ids, guids, etc
     - Choose one or zero retrieval keys: "group_ids", "category_ids", "reference_ids", "".
 The array of ids will be used as a where statement that will pull in all the associated data so it can be edited.
     - Important fact: you will get TypeError unless the ids are strings.
 Even though ids are ints on the db, in this process we are converting the data to a query string
-    - It is possible to add zero, one or more references, groups, categories (also can associate the new category with a new group).
+    - It is possible to create zero, one or more references, groups, categories (also can associate the new category with a new group).
       These creates are the only database changes that happen in Step 1.
     - Associations can also be added and deleted, the example json indicates how.
     - Fill in the values or delete the main key and values from the input, don't leave empty keys